ajmwagar/vim-deus/README.md

-# vim-dues
+# vim-deus

-Dues was created out of sheer rage caused by all of the bad Solarized/Gruvbox clones.
+deus was created out of sheer rage caused by all of the bad Solarized/Gruvbox clones.
 I was tired of them.
 I needed something original, something new.
 So if you are like me... which I believe many of you are,

-I present you **Dues**
+I present you **deus**

 ---